RenuSolanki/EasyABM.jl/docs/src/tutorial.md

 run_model!(model, steps = 200, step_rule = step_rule!)
 ```

-Once the model has run, we can look at the animation of the time evolution with following line of code
+In order to draw the model at a specific frame, say 4th, one can use `draw_frame(model, frame = 4)`.
+We can look at the animation of the time evolution with following line of code

 ```julia
 animate_sim(model)